About this course

 Our expertise in the key areas of business and management has enabled us to develop a strong reputation in externally through research partnerships, industry relationships and collaborative ventures.
 We have partners across a range of sectors in the UK and beyond.

 Whether you have just finished your degree, are currently in employment or are returning to study after a break, our postgraduate research programmes will enhance your academic and professional development.

-Our research is concerned with important contemporary business and management issues, it is multidisciplinary in practice and reflects the School’s areas of specialist expertise including: Entrepreneurship and Small Businesses and Public Services Management.
-Our Entrepreneurship expertise is based on extensive research in this area and focuses on aspects such as new venture formation, creativity, entrepreneurial marketing, rural entrepreneurship, sustainability and graduate start-ups.
+Our research is contemporary in context, multidisciplinary in practice and reflects the specialist knowledge of Liverpool Business School staff.
+Our Entrepreneurship expertise, for example, is based on extensive research and focuses on aspects such as new venture formation, creativity, entrepreneurial marketing, rural entrepreneurship, sustainability and graduate start-ups.